dguest/tagging-performance/README.md

  - `tag-perf-hists`: fill histograms.
 The routine creates histograms from a D3PD and stores them as an HDF5 file.
 For basic usage see `tag-perf-hists -h`.
- - `tag-draw.py`: plot histograms.
-Draws all the histograms using the HDF5 file produced by `tag-perf-hists`.
+ - `tag-draw.py`: draw plots.
+Draws all the performance plots using the HDF5 file produced by `tag-perf-hists`.

 ## Installing